SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 - A link to cryptographically validated external Smart Contracts or APIs.

-## Examples of Smart Agent Improvement Proposals
+## Smart Agent Improvement Proposals In Development
 - SIP #1.
 Connecting A Web3 Wallet

 Defines the Task Specific Prompt for the "open connect" code for the user to select a wallet to connect to their Smart Agent.